janekx21/bachelor-thesis/chapters/ba.typ

 #todo(inline: true)[TODO schreiben]
 #lorem(100)

-- Mono Repo for easy releases
+- Mono Repo for easy releases (this is just technical dept)
+- Move to Rustup stable tool-chain to ease the installation
-- More features (see list in repo)
+- Implement more features (see list in repo)
-- More tests (of queries for example)
+- Write more tests (of queries for example)
-- Fetching external ontolgies
+- Fetching external ontologies
-- Create class code action when class iri is not found
+- Create class code action when class IRI is not found
+- Fix bugs

 // = Appendix